StaPH-B/central-region/stratus.md

 For security reasons, access to Stratus virtual machines is restricted to computers physically located on campus or connected to the campus network through a VPN.

+Once a connection has been made to the UMN VPN, Stratus VMs can be accessed through Windows 10's built-in Remote Desktop Connection application.

 ---

 ### To connect to the UMN VPN with Cisco AnyConnect